IBM/SpectrumScaleTools/ece_os_readiness/README.md

 [ INFO  ] c72f3u01 socket 0x0053 has 28 core[s]
 [ INFO  ] c72f3u01 socket 0x0057 has 28 core[s]
-[ INFO  ] c72f3u01 has a total of 56 cores which complies with the requirements to support ECE [ INFO  ] c72f3u01 Red Hat Enterprise Linux 8.4 is a supported OS to run ECE [ INFO  ] c72f3u01 is checking package required by this tool [ INFO  ] c72f3u01 has dmidecode installed as expected [ INFO  ] c72f3u01 has pciutils installed as expected
+[ INFO  ] c72f3u01 has a total of 56 cores which complies with the requirements to support ECE [ INFO  ] c72f3u01 is running Red Hat Enterprise Linux 8.4 [ INFO  ] c72f3u01 is checking package required by this tool [ INFO  ] c72f3u01 has dmidecode installed as expected [ INFO  ] c72f3u01 has pciutils installed as expected